Zimbabwe profile - Leaders

 It curbs the president's powers, sets a two-term limit for the office, abolishes the post of prime minister, creates elected provincial legislatures and establishes a constitutional court.

-Mr Mugabe and Mr Tsvangirai competed for the presidency in elections in July 2013.
-Mr Mugabe officially gained 61% of the vote against 34% for Mr Tsvangirai and in August was sworn in for a seventh term in office.
-His Zanu-PF party clinched a two-thirds majority in the parliamentary vote.
+Mr Mugabe was able to govern alone again after winning 61% of the vote against 34% for Mr Tsvangirai in the 2012 election, while Zanu-PF party clinched a two-thirds majority in parliament.
 Mr Tsvangirai dismissed the polls as fraudulent.

 Ideologically, Mr Mugabe belongs to the African liberationist tradition of the 1960s - strong and ruthless leadership, anti-Western, suspicious of capitalism and deeply intolerant of dissent and opposition.